How CBD treats epilepsy and seizures in animals

 Dogs can be treated with CBD for Epilespy & Seizures

-We delve into understanding seizures in animals including treatment options and how CBD can be used as standalone or adjunct therapy for epilepsy.
+In this blog we delve into understanding seizures in animals including treatment options and how CBD can be used as an adjunct (add-on) therapy for epilepsy.

 Epilepsy is one of the most serious brain disorders faced by dogs.
 It is characterised by recurrent seizures.
 Signs of a seizure include twitching, shaking, tremors, convulsions, and/or spasms.